deus-libri/preflate/README.md

 If you want to know about the new hot stuff in data compression (doesn't happen too often though), look here first.

+- www.squeezechart.com by Stephan Busch

+Contains information about a lot of interesting compression tools of which I probably would never have known without this site.
+Also, Stephan helped getting rid of several bugs in preflate.
+Thank you.

 Notes